60 Bridge Street PO Box 2

 Lambertville, NJ 08530

-Hours: Weekends, 1-4 PM, April through November and by appointment throughout the year.
+Hours: Weekends, 1-4 PM, Last weekend in April through November and by appointment throughout the year.
+Free!

 The Marshall House, on the National and New Jersey Registers of Historic Places, was the boyhood home of James Wilson Marshall, discoverer of gold in California in 1848, and is now the headquarters of the Lambertville Historical Society.
 The Federal brick structure was built in 1816 by his father, Philip Marshall, cabinet, coach and wagon maker, a member of one of the oldest families in New Jersey and by marriage to John Hart, a signer of the Declaration of Independence.